BPS Invariants for 3-Manifolds at Rational Level $K$: Discussion

 \section{Discussion}

 We discussed the WRT invariant for an infinite family of Seifert manifolds at other roots of unity in terms of homological blocks.
-The structure was the same with a few difference.
-One is obviously the limit $q\searrow e^{2\pi i \frac{s}{r}}$, another is about the factor $\sum_{v=0}^{s-1} e^{2\pi i \frac{r}{s} \frac{P}{H} (vH+u)^2}$.
-The properties in the case of the standard root of unity, such as the symmetries from the action of the center and the complex conjugation were also available.
-In the second half, we discussed the asymptotic expansion of knot invariants around general roots of unity, which is different from the standard limit in the volume conjectures.
-We calculate the leading order of the asymptotic expansions of superpolynomials around the roots of unity $e^{2\pi i \frac{s}{r}}$, and saw that the A-polynomials are the same with those in the context of standard volume conjecture upon replacement of variables by their $r$-th powers and similarly for the volume function/twisted superpotential up to an overall factor. \\
+The structure is the same but with a few differences.
+One is obviously the limit $q\searrow e^{2\pi i \frac{s}{r}}$, another is about the factor $\sum_{v=0}^{s-1} e^{2\pi i \frac{r}{s} \frac{P}{H} (Hv+u)^2}$.
+The properties in the case of the standard root of unity, such as the symmetries from the action of the center and the complex conjugation, also hold.

+In the second half, we discussed an asymptotic expansion of knot invariants around general roots of unity where the limit we took is different from the limit in the standard volume conjectures.
+We calculated the leading order of the asymptotic expansions of superpolynomials around the roots of unity $e^{2\pi i \frac{s}{r}}$ and saw that the A-polynomials are the same as those in the context of standard volume conjecture upon replacement of variables by their $r$-th powers and similarly for the volume function/twisted superpotential up to an overall factor. \\

 There are several interesting directions.
-It would be interesting to generalize $SU(2)$ case for higher rank case and also to the case of two-variable series for knot complements in \cite{Gukov:2019mnk}.
-Also, detailed resurgence analysis for the case of rational $K$ would be also interesting.
+It would be interesting to generalize the $SU(2)$ case to higher rank cases and also to the case of the two-variable series for knot complements in \cite{Gukov:2019mnk}.
+Detailed resurgent analysis for the case of rational $K$ would also be interesting.
 In addition, the physical understanding for the case of rational $K$ via the 3d-3d correspondence would be an important direction to study.

-More thorough study for the asymptotic expansion discussed in section \ref{asymp-exp} is needed.
-For example, systematic calculations of higher order terms in the asymptotic expansion around the roots of unity, such as via quantization of A-polynomial, would be an interesting direction.
-It would be important to study mathematical meaning or applications of such expansion and also physical meaning of it in the context of the 3d-3d correspondence.
+More thorough study on the asymptotic expansion discussed in section \ref{asymp-exp} would be interesting.
+For example, systematic calculations of higher order terms in the asymptotic expansion around roots of unity by using quantization of A-polynomial would be an interesting direction.
+It would be important to study mathematical meaning or applications of such expansion, and also physical meaning of the expansion in the context of the 3d-3d correspondence.

 \acknowledgments{I would like to thank Sergei Gukov and Du Pei for valuable discussion.
 I am also grateful to the Korea Institute for Advanced Study (KIAS) and Centre for Quantum Geometry of Moduli Spaces (QGM) at Aarhus University for hospitality at some stages of this work. }